www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

           Furthermore, this enables one to completely avoid the synchronization overhead for best performance.
   * [x] Render all databases on webserver.
   * [o] Render all lookups on webserver. -> This is not required for now.
-  * [ ] CURRENT Render the rating and the argumentation of solutions.
+  * [x] Render the rating and the argumentation of solutions.
 Otherwise, it gets hard to evaluate something by hand.
       * [x] Update all solution argumentation, when one updates occurs.
         Otherwise, not all line augmentations are up to date, when these are rendered.
-      * [ ] Ensure, that the user sees a complete snapshot of the mirror.
+      * [x] Ensure, that the user sees a complete snapshot of the mirror.
-      * [ ] Enforce, that all things in the table like the argumentation are nicely rendered for the user.
+      * [x] Enforce, that all things in the table like the argumentation are nicely rendered for the user.
           * [x] Time step description
-          * [ ] CURRENT ExistenceCost
+          * [x] ExistenceCost
               * [x] Create builder interface for RaterBasedOnLineGroup in order to easily extend this interface in the future.
                 Use new class LineGroupRater for that and deprecate GroupRater.
                 -> Use GroupingRater as a replacement of LineGroupRater.
-              * [ ] Ensure that all registered additions in the rater get a rating event.
+              * [x] Ensure that all registered additions in the rater get a rating event.
   * [ ] The entity manager has an error.
   * [ ] Consider rendering HTML elements on client side via Tabulator via dependency injection, in order to get some sort functionality.